devCodesApps/RobotRumble2022/README.md

 SumoRecieve.ino and SumoTransmit.ino contain code for the reciever and transmitter (to move the sumo robot using a joystick)

-Demo of the RC Sumo:
+Demo of the RC Sumo (yes ik the cable management isn't the greatest):

 https://github.com/user-attachments/assets/fe61f73f-b05d-403c-93d7-826d855c35d1